Learning Model-Based Sparsity via Projected Gradient Descent: Introduction

 Among the non-convex greedy algorithms, a generalization of Compressed Sensing is considered in \cite{blumensath_compressed_2010} where the measurement operator is a nonlinear map and the union of subspaces is assumed as the signal model.
 This formulation, however, admits only a limited class of objective functions that are described using a norm.
 Furthermore, \cite{lozano_group_2011} proposes a generalization of the Orthogonal Matching Pursuit algorithm \cite{pati_orthogonal_1993} that is specifically designed for estimation of group sparse parameters in Generalized Linear Models (GLMs).
 Also, \cite{beck_sparsity_2012} studies the problem of minimizing a generic objective function subject to plain sparsity constraint from the optimization perspective.
 Based on certain necessary optimality conditions for the sparse minimizer, some characterizations of sparse stationary points of the optimization problem are proposed in \cite{beck_sparsity_2012}.
 Then a few iterative algorithms are shown to converge to these stationary points, should the objective satisfies certain conditions.
 In parallel to our work, \cite{blumensath_compressed_2013} has examined a variation of this problem, and provided similar results and guarantees.
-Specifically, in \cite{blumensath_compressed_2013} the domain of the objective function is assumed to be a Banach space, which is more general than the assumptions we make in this paper.
-However, accuracy analysis of \cite{blumensath_compressed_2013} is constrained by the conditions that Banach spaces impose and thus the requirements for accuracy are numerically more stringent.
+Specifically, in \cite{blumensath_compressed_2013} the domain of the objective function is allowed to be an infinite-dimensional Hilbert space, whereas we only assume finite-dimensional Hilbert spaces.
+The sufficient conditions introduced in\cite{blumensath_compressed_2013} is essentially equivalent to our sufficient conditions, and both characterize the conditioning of second-order derivatives of the objective when restricted to subspaces of interest.
+The mentioned condition number controls the contraction factor in iterations of the algorithm in both \cite{blumensath_compressed_2013} and our work.
+However, to establish the convergence, \cite{blumensath_compressed_2013} requires the condition number to be smaller than $4/3$, which is more stringent than our results that, depending on what is known about the restricted second derivative, only require the condition number to be smaller than $3$ or $3/2$.
 Furthermore, the accuracy of the method in \cite{blumensath_compressed_2013} is only measured with respect to the model-consistent minimizer and the corresponding approximation error is expressed in terms of the value of the objective at certain minimizers (with different model parameters).